 Ready to grind your own grains for the freshest homemade bread?

 When I had my food conversion, I went a little more overboard than the average person who starts trying to incorporate healthier meals into their diet.
-One of the first changes I made was in regard to the bread we ate – I began experimenting with homemade bread recipes, and I bought a Grain Mill, because in my research I found out a couple things about the flour you buy in the store:
+One of the first changes I made was in regard to the bread we ate; I began experimenting with homemade bread recipes and we bought a Grain Mill, because in my research I found out a couple things about the flour you buy in the store:

-- At it often becomes rancid (spoils) long before it gets to your house
+- At worst it becomes rancid (spoils) long before it even gets to the store, and who knows what might be added to it to try and prevent this…

-So I was determined I was going to grind all our own flour from then on (I'm only up to “most”, but not “all”), and the Grain Mill that I found, had all the features I wanted.
+So I was determined I was going to grind all our own flour from then on (I'm only up to “most”, but not “all”), and the Grain Mill that I found (“Nutrimill”), had all the features I wanted.
+(It's pictured at the top of this post.)

-Now I use mine often and it feels great knowing how much more nutritious our recipes and meals are (and especially my homemade bread) when I'm using fresh flour I've ground myself.
+Now I use it often and love knowing how much more nutritious our recipes and meals are (and especially my homemade sourdough bread) when I'm using fresh flour I've ground myself.

 - It got the best reviews.

-- It can grind more grain at once than others.>
+- It can grind more grain at once than the others.

 - It also has more options for course or fine flour, for different types of grain, etc., than the others did.